Princess Margaret, Countess of Snowdon: Image

-Observers often characterized Margaret as a spoiled snob capable of cutting remarks and hauteur.
+Observers often characterised Margaret as a spoiled snob capable of cutting remarks and hauteur.
 Critics claimed that she even looked down on her grandmother Queen Mary because Mary was born a princess with the lower "Serene Highness" style, whereas Margaret was a "Royal Highness" by birth.
 Their letters, however, provide no indication of friction between them.

 Margaret could also be charming and informal.
 People who came into contact with her could be perplexed by her swings between frivolity and formality.
-Former governess Marion Crawford wrote in her memoir: "Impulsive and bright remarks she made became headlines and, taken out of their context, began to produce in the public eye an oddly distorted personality that bore little resemblance to the Margaret we knew."
+Marion Crawford wrote in her memoir: "Impulsive and bright remarks she made became headlines and, taken out of their context, began to produce in the public eye an oddly distorted personality that bore little resemblance to the Margaret we knew."

 Margaret's acquaintance Gore Vidal, the American writer, wrote: "She was far too intelligent for her station in life".
 He recalled a conversation with Margaret in which, discussing her public notoriety, she said: "It was inevitable, when there are two sisters and one is the Queen, who must be the source of honour and all that is good, while the other must be the focus of the most creative malice, the evil sister".

 As a child, Margaret enjoyed pony shows, but unlike other family members she did not express interest in hunting, shooting, and fishing in adulthood.
 She became interested in ballet from a very young age and enjoyed participating in amateur plays.
 She directed one such play, titled The Frogs, with her aristocratic friends as cast members.
-Actors and movie stars were among the regular visitors to her residence at Kensington Palace.
-In January 1981, she was the castaway in an episode of BBC Radio 4's Desert Island Discs.
-There she chose Pyotr Ilyich Tchaikovsky’s Swan Lake as her favourite piece of music.
+Actors and film stars were among the regular visitors to her residence at Kensington Palace.
+In January 1981, she was the guest for an episode of BBC Radio 4's Desert Island Discs.
+Her musical choices included "Sixteen Tons" by Tennessee Ernie Ford which she said had entertained her in a traffic jam.
+Her favourite was Pyotr Ilyich Tchaikovsky's Swan Lake.
 In 1984, she appeared as herself in an episode of the radio drama The Archers, becoming the first member of the royal family to take part in a BBC drama.

-Princess Margaret's private life was for many years the subject of intense speculation by media and royalty watchers.
+Margaret's private life was for many years the subject of intense speculation by media and royalty watchers.
 Her house on Mustique, designed by her husband's uncle Oliver Messel, a stage designer, was her favourite holiday destination.
 Allegations of wild parties and drug taking also surfaced in the media.